The Greatest Asset

 "The Greatest Asset" is a science fiction short story by American writer Isaac Asimov.
-It was written as a counterpoint to his story "2430 A.D." with the intention of refuting, rather than illustrating, the same quotation by writer and social commentator J. B. Priestley.
+It was written as a counterpoint to his story "2430 A.D." with the intention of refuting, rather than illustrating, the same quotation by writer and social commentator J. B. Priestley from his 1957 book Thoughts in the Wilderness.
 It was published in the January 1972 issue of Analog and reprinted in the 1975 collection Buy Jupiter and Other Stories.